Theory of the relationship between the UML class diagram and code¶

 II.
 Association¶

-This relationship type always implies communication between objects of classes.
-A department uses the services of another department.
+This type of relationship always represents communication between the objects of classes.
+A given class utilizes the services of another class.

-In this case, the client class contains a pointer or reference through which it can use the services of the target class (call its operations).
+In this case, the client class contains a pointer or reference through which it can use the services of the target class (it can call its operations).
 Example:

 C++ mapping: